Gelineau psalmody: Text

-Gelineau was himself part of the working group of the French Jerusalem Bible and he developed a revised version of that psalter which respected the rhythms of the Hebrew original.
+Gelineau was himself part of the working group of the French La Bible de Jérusalem and he developed a revised version of that psalter which respected the rhythms of the Hebrew original.
 This was later translated into English as the Grail Psalms translation of the Psalter.

 Verse

 The psalm verse uses a "pulsed tone" technique, with a variable number of syllables between the main pulses (barlines).
 Each line has a prescribed number of accented syllables, even though the total number of syllables varies from line to line.
 In that sense, it may be regarded as similar to the song Three Blind Mice: each line contains the same number of bars (pulses), but the number of syllables varies from three ("Three blind mice") to eleven "Did ever you see such a thing in your life".
 But unlike that song, Gelineau insists "the words must never be allowed to fall into set musical rhythmical patterns which are opposed to the natural relative lengths of their syllables when correctly spoken."
 It is thus a form of sprung rhythm.